 Demand for southern European debt rallies as markets regain confidence

-Safe euro zone government debt sold off on Tuesday while demand for riskier southern European debt increased after the U.S. Federal Reserve's asset purchase announcement boosted market sentiment, even as new COVID-19 cases emerge in Beijing.
+Demand for lower-rated southern European debt increased on Tuesday after the U.S. Federal Reserve's asset purchase announcement boosted market sentiment, even as new COVID-19 cases emerge in Beijing.
 The Fed said on Monday that it will start purchasing corporate bonds on Tuesday in the secondary market, one of several emergency facilities opened during the coronavirus pandemic.

 The announcement lifted global equities, which had fallen from late last week amid worries about the U.S. economy and confirmation of a new coronavirus cluster in Beijing.
 Risk appetite was also boosted by a Bloomberg News report of possible fiscal stimulus in the United States, an easing of the U.S. stance on Chinese telecoms company Huawei, and a smaller number of new coronavirus cases in Beijing compared with the day before.